UU-ER/AdOpT-NET0/joss_submission/paper.md

 countries.
 In multi-energy systems, multiple energy and material carriers, conversion and storage technologies, as well as means of transport can interact.
 These systems are highly complex but also offer synergies to reduce costs and environmental impacts.
-Table
-\ref{dimensions_mes} provides an overview of the covered dimensions of AdOpT-NET0, while Figure 1 shows two examples of energy systems that can be modeled with the tool.
+Table 1 provides an overview of the covered dimensions of AdOpT-NET0, while Figure 1 and 2 show two examples of energy systems that can be modeled with the tool.

 | Dimension                       | Feature of AdOpT-NET0                                    |
 |---------------------------------|----------------------------------------------------------|